 The consumption point learning idea is a poignant pathway for people to get used to the idea of reflective and connective learning and living.
 A shift in human consciousness has to start somewhere.

 Other ways to get Active Intelligence on the world stage could be to place a comment on every item available for purchase – OK, that’s ambitious: it could be done electronically.
 The comment would ask you to reflect on your ‘subjective’ experience of purchasing the item.
-Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points above, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form, and systemic inequalities are its most visited and sort after exhibits.
+Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points cited earlier, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form and made systemic inequalities its most visited and sort after exhibits.